About Laie

 Economy & Demographics

 Laie's economy is heavily influenced by its cultural and tourism-related industries, with the Polynesian Cultural Center being a major economic driver for the region.
-The town is home to Brigham Young University, Hawaii, a renowned educational institution that contributes significantly to the local job market and economic vitality.
+The town is home to Brigham Young University, Hawaii, a renowned educational institution that contributes significantly to the local job market.
 Other key industries in Laie include retail, hospitality, and small-scale agriculture, all of which play a vital role in supporting the community's overall prosperity and quality of life.

 Elections & Voter Records